WELCOME TO THE SHORES OF SOUTH DEVON WEBSITE

 South Devon is blessed with a wonderful coastline and with rocky shores many of which are within easy reach with public transport.
 These shores contain a marvellous range of extraordinary and exotic marine animals and plants that live and compete in the inter-tidal zone.
 The variety and extraordinary ecology of this local environment can match that of anywhere in the world.

-The Shores of south Devon is a newly formed (Jan 2020) interest group that focusses on the rocky shores along the coast of south Devon.
+The Shores of South Devon was founded in January 2020 as a voluntary association that focusses on the marine life of the rocky shores and beaches along the coast of south Devon.
 We hold monthly meetings where expert speakers will talk on a relevant topic, and field trips (surveys and safaris) to our local shores.

 1) To celebrate and promote interest in the varied and highly diverse shores of the south Devon coast